 Invasive Species as Food and Medicine

-The love of my life soon showed me that many of the weeds I had come to consider “bad” were actually abundant sources of food, medicine and pollinator habitat.
+People are shocked but excited to learn lots of weeds we consider “bad” are actually abundant sources of food, medicine and pollinator habitat.
 Some of our favorites are dandelion, mullein, clover, St. John’s wort, burdock, English hawthorn, comfrey, nipplewort, lemon balm, wild rose hips and even himalayan blackberry.
 Some introduced plants might be a bit bossy to our native plants, but they can also provide a source of nutritious food or potent medicine.

 Most of these plants were probably brought here by humans originally for nutritional and medicinal reasons.
 This is the concept of “novel ecology.”
 Brand new ecosystems are created around human cities where non-native species have spread.
 A non-native squirrel living in a non-native tree and spreading it’s seed is an example.

 Introduced plants that don’t spread particularly fast may actually be increasing local biodiversity in a novel or degraded urban system.
-I began to rethink the definition of pest.
+The definition of pest must be dynamic to be accurate.

 Bad Apple Spoils the Bunch